Winterize Above-Ground Pool

-We close a lot of above ground pools.
-We are going to give you detailed instructions below, but if you don’t have the time or resources, give us a call and we will be happy to do it for you (978) 710-8667.
+We close/winterize a lot of above-ground pools.
+We are going to give you detailed instructions below, but if you don’t have the time or resources, give us a call, and we will be happy to do it for you (978) 710-8667.
 Please text if having trouble reaching us.

-Overview: Drain water from pool, filter and pump, put plug in return hole (where water
+Overview: Drain water from swimming pool, filter and pump, put a plug in the return hole (where the water returns

-returns to the pool), install skimmer face plate (optional), remove hoses, add algaecide, put in an air pillow and install a cover. keep water from building up on cover.
+to the pool), install skimmer faceplate cover, remove hoses, add algaecide, tie-off air pillow in the center and install a cover.
+Keep water from building up on the winter-cover.

 Preparing Your Pool For The Winter